Álvaro Alvim: Life and Times

 Álvaro Alvim was born on 16 April 1863 in Vassouras, Rio de Janeiro, Brazil, the son of Carlos Freire Alvim y Villalba and Mariana Amélia de Carvalho.
 He died from leukemia on 21 May 1928 in his home state of Rio de Janeiro.

-Alvim graduated in 1887 with a degree in medicine from the Bahia School of Medicine.
+Alvim graduated in 1887 with a degree in medicine from the Faculty of Medicine of Bahia.
 In 1896 he traveled to France and studied medical physics in the clinic of Marie Curie and Pierre Curie.
 While in Europe Alvim purchased X-ray equipment that would be installed in his clinic upon returning to Brazil.
 He was to establish clinics for electrotherapy, physiotherapy, radiotherapy and radiology in Rio de Janeiro.
 Alvim was the founder and director of clinics for: Assistance to Poor Children; Institute of Electricity; Electrology and Radiology Institute; and the Casa de la Cultura Laura Alvim.

 Alvim married Laura Paglia Agostini Alvim, the daughter of Angelo Agostini, and the couple had 3 children: Mariana, Alvaro, and Laura.
 The Casa da Cultura Laura Alvim clinic was named in his daughter's honor.
 The family lived in a newly established neighborhood in Ipanema, Rio de Janeiro.